An Unstable Change of Rings for Morava E-Theory: Introduction

 \end{theorem}

-In Section \ref{cohomological-dimension} we establish a relationship between the cohomology of $\End_n$ and the cohomology of $S_n$, the Morava stabilizer group.
-Using the cohomological dimension of $S_n$ (see \cite{RA2}) we obtain an unstable Morava vanishing theorem. \begin{theorem} Let $M$ be as in Theorem \ref{first-main-theorem}.
-Suppose $p-1 \nmid n$.
-Then
+In Section \ref{cohomological-dimension} we establish a relationship between the Ext groups over $\End_n$ and the cohomology of $S_n$, the Morava stabilizer group.
+Using the cohomological dimension of $S_n$ (see \cite{RA2}) we obtain an unstable Morava vanishing theorem.